Yandex Cloud

 yandex_ydb_database_dedicated Database on dedicated resources

-yandex_ydb_database_iam_binding Binding access privileges to a database
+yandex_ydb_database_iam_binding Binding access permissions to a database

 yandex_ydb_database_serverless Serverless database